s86007795-stack/Hello/README.md

 This is not by me

 # to github:
-# PLEASE DONT DMCA THIS REPOSITORY, NO GAME ASSETS OR INTELLECTUAL PROPERTY IS HOSTED HERE, ALL FILES HERE ARE MADE, AND CODED BY, ME (genizy/breadbb)
+# PLEASE DONT DMCA THIS REPOSITORY, NO GAME ASSETS OR INTELLECTUAL PROPERTY IS HOSTED HERE, ALL FILES HERE ARE MADE, AND CODED BY, THIS GUY (genizy/breadbb)

 # gn-math.github.io
 gn-math is the best unblocked games site to play at school.